 With the current global situation, you may be looking to host your event virtually.
 We've got you covered.
 Just check out our guide to hosting a virtual bingo night and get fundraising without even having to leave your house!

-With the biggest expense out of the way, let’s find out how to raise money at your bingo night.
+With the biggest expense out of the way, let’s find out how to fundraise at your bingo night event.